feldtsen/pointy-dit212/RAD.md

 **Time estimate:** 4 days

-**Desscription:** As a player, I'd like to have a way to transition from one section of the game to another, to get a sense of progression.
+**Description:** As a player, I'd like to have a way to transition from one section of the game to another, to get a sense of progression.

 **Confirmation:**